Friedrich-Ludwig-Jahn-Sportpark: Facilities

 The Friedrich-Ludwig-Jahn-Sportpark is a public sports complex which covers an area of around 22 hectares and comprises several facilities.
 The largest building is the Friedrich-Ludwig-Jahn-Stadion, also known as the Jahnstadion or the Cantianstadion, from the adjacent street Cantianstraße.
 The Friedrich-Ludwig-Jahn-Stadion is a multi-purpose stadium with around 20,000 seats, of which 15,000 are covered.
 The stadium is mostly used for football, but also for athletics and American football.
 The sports complex also contains a smaller stadium as well as additional pitches and fields, courts and facilities for football, volleyball, tennis, basketball and others sports.
 There are four football pitches, of which two have artificial turf, five courts and two other sports fields.

 Use of the site

 Clubs

-VSG Altglienicke and Berlin Thunder are currently the main tentants of the stadium as of 2023.
+VSG Altglienicke and Berlin Thunder are currently the main tenants of the stadium as of 2024.

-BFC Dynamo was the main tentant of the stadium from the 2014-15 season, as it also was from the 1975-76 season to the 1991–92 season.
-VSG Altglienicke was then added as a second main tentant in the 2017-18 season, as the Stadion Altglienicke with its artificial turf did not meet the requirements for play in the Regionalliga Nordost.
+BFC Dynamo was the main tenant of the stadium from the 2014–15 season.
+The club had been the main tenant from the 1975–76 season to the 1991–92 season.
+VSG Altglienicke was then added as a second main tenant in the 2017–18 season, as the Stadion Altglienicke with its artificial turf did not meet the requirements for play in the Regionalliga Nordost.
 BFC Dynamo and VSG Altglienicke played at the stadium until the end of 2020.
-VSG Altglienicke temporarly returned to the Friedrich-Ludwig-Jahn-Sportpark for the second half of the 2022-23 season.
+VSG Altglienicke temporarily returned to the Friedrich-Ludwig-Jahn-Sportpark for the second half of the 2022–23 season.

 Berlin Thunder of the European League of Football began using the stadium in 2021.
 The facility is also used by football clubs SV Empor Berlin and FC Bundestag.